antonio-alexander/lv-architecture-interface/README.md

 This is a simple template for a non re-entrant interface developed for high concurrency (i.e. a lot is happening simultaneously).
 It's also meant to be fairly scalable within its context.

 For more information, check out [README.md](./source/lv-interface-nre/README.md)

+## lv-interface-re

+This is another template for a re-entrant interface, it's identical to the non re-entrant example except that it's configured for re-entrancy.
+The launcher.vi can start mujltiple instances of the main.

+For more information, check out the [README.md](./source/lv-interface/re/README.md)